(See previous article on chef David Kinch of Manresa.)

 Not all labors of love get suitable recognition but as many happy tummies will attest, the Manresa Bread Project hasn’t been languishing in obscurity.
 While the restaurant’s recent celebrity is a factor in this, much of the acclaim is due to the passion of Manresa’s young baker, Avery Ruzicka.Baker Avery Ruzicka, left, works closely with Manresa’s pastry chef, Stephanie Prida, right.

-She leads the charge, baking up to 500 “pieces” at night, then throwing her tasty results into a vehicle and selling them on Sunday morning at the Campbell farmers market, where fans are already lined up before the market opens at 9 a.m..
+When the project first began, she led the charge, baking up to 500 “pieces” at night, then throwing her tasty results into a vehicle and selling them on Sunday morning at the Campbell farmers market, where fans were already lined up before the market opened at 9 a.m..

 “We’re not selling out in 15 minutes.
 We’re able to meet a lot of people, which is good,” she says.
 “Who better to answer the questions than the person who’s making it?
 It’s a long day but it’s fun.”